Raccoon Vs. Skyscraper: The Summer Blockbuster You Never Knew You Needed

 The #mprraccoon is doing a little grooming now that he's a social media star.
 You know, on a 23rd floor window ledge. @MPRnews pic.twitter.com/pGcwh7OJ6L— Tim Nelson (@timnelson_mpr) June 12, 2018

 The office also has seen some firefighters filtering through.
-Donnelly-Coyne says they are setting up live traps on the roof, together with some cat food to entice the little guy to climb just a few floors more.
+Donnelly-Coyne says authorities have set up live traps on the roof, together with some cat food to entice the little one to climb just a few floors more.

-She says the firefighters have told her office that anything other measures — such as reaching for the animal with window washing equipment — likely would scare and "endanger the animal."
+She says the firefighters have told her office that other measures — such as reaching for the animal with window washing equipment — likely would scare and "endanger the animal."
 So for now, the high drama has become a waiting game.

 Hang on tight, dear Spider-Raccoon.
 A city's hopes ride on your shoulders.